MarcelDrugi/Molecular-Dynamics-for-gravitational-systems/README.rst

 | Motion equations are integrated using two variants of
 | Verlet Algorithm (Velocity Verlet and Leapfrog Verlet) and
 | two extensions of Euler method (Runge–Kutta fourth-order method
 | and Euler-Cromer Method).
-Own algorithm implementations.
+Own algorithms implementations.
 |
 | Three of these algorithms are stable for a fixed time-step that
 | allows model in long time with sufficient performance and a constant